 The L-Shaped Room (1962) by Bryan Forbes

 Jane is a young french pregnant woman who goes to London to escape from her parents.
-She rents a room at the top of a poor building with cockroaches on her bed and a hole at the wall where her neighbour can spy on her.
-She doesn’t know if she should have an abortion or not but the fact that everybody seem to get horrified once they discover she is married and single, she decides to keep the baby to herself.
-That is just one the few problems she has once she starts going out with a writer that lives in the same building as her and she gets to know the rest of the tenants.
+She rents a room at the top of a poor building with cockroaches on her bed and a hole at the wall where her neighbor can spy on her.
+She doesn’t know if she should have an abortion or not but the fact that everybody seems to get horrified once they discover she is married and single, she decides to keep the baby to herself.
+That is just one of the few problems she has once she starts going out with a writer that lives in the same building as her, and she gets to know the rest of the tenants.
 Based on the best-seller book of the same name by Lynne Raid Banks, The L-Shaped Room is a beautiful and romantic story about two people who are at the end of their 30s and are still struggling with money and their place in the status quo of conservative London.

 A Kind of Loving (1962) by John Schlesinger

 Another movie that deals with pregnancy outside marriage, A Kind of Loving is a beautiful and touching story of two ordinary young people who fall in love and end up having a baby after they have sex.
 The most incredible thing about this film is how John Schlesinger portrays these two young people, played by Alan Bates and June Ritchie, who loses their innocence throughout 120 minutes of film, and besides being two good people, they get bitter because of life and the circumstances they find themselves in.
-It’s a very hopeful film comparing to the other ones from this list, and definitely a must watch!
+It’s a very hopeful film comparing to the other ones from this list, and definitely, a must watch!

 Saturday Night Sunday Morning (1960) by Karel Reisz

-Also known to be the film that inspired the title of Arctic Monkey’s firt album, Saturday Night Sunday Morning probably has one of the most incredible characters I’ve seen on a film.
+Also known to be the film that inspired the title of Arctic Monkey’s first album, Saturday Night Sunday Morning probably has one of the most incredible characters I’ve seen on a film.
 Albert Finney plays Arthur, a working man from Nottingham that doesn’t care about anything and prefers to spend all his money on pubs and having sex than finding a girl to get married.
-Of course that all these decisions end up hunting him down but more than a film about a man finding trouble on the streets is a film about a man who demands more of his life and doesn’t know how to deal with reality but chosing to express himself through violence.
-This is a very rough film but a very touching one, making Saturday Night Sunday Morning one of my favourites.
+Of course that all these decisions end up hunting him down but more than a film about a man finding trouble on the streets is a film about a man who demands more of his life and doesn’t know how to deal with reality but choosing to express himself through violence.
+This is a very rough film but a very touching one, making Saturday Night Sunday Morning one of my favorites.

 This Sporting Life (1963) by Lindsay Anderson

 And speaking of violence, This Sporting Life is a marvelous Lindsay Anderson film about a young violent working man from Yorkshire whose violence ends up making him recruited for a rugby team.
 With that, he decides to follow a career to try to impress his landlady, a woman he is in love with but despises him.
-This film reminds me a lot of Rober Wise’s Somebody Up There Likes Me (1956) for telling a story about a man who is forced to do something he doesn’t like and by being famous for it, he decides to conquer the world to achieve happiness, but as result, they only find despair.
+This film reminds me a lot of Rober Wise’s Somebody Up There Likes Me (1956) for telling a story about a man who is forced to do something he doesn’t like and by being famous for it, he decides to conquer the world to achieve happiness, but as a result, they only find despair.
 Richard Harris gives an outstanding performance for playing Frank as Paul Newman in the latter.
 Watch them both, even though Somebody Up There Likes Me is way older.

 The Loneliness of a Long Distance Runner (1962) by Tony Richardson

-This was my first contact with the british new wave and Tom Courtenay, which made me fall in love for them as soon as this film was over.
+This was my first contact with the British new wave and Tom Courtenay, which made me fall in love for them as soon as this film was over.
 Being a beautiful coming of age story set on a reform school, the movie tells the story of Colin, a rebellious teenager who is sent to a reform school after he is caught stealing.
-At the reform school he remembers about the days when he was free while he gets the school’s governor attention for being good at running.
+At the reform school, he remembers about the days when he was free while he gets the school’s governor attention for being good at running.
 With that, Tony Richardson builds a beautiful and touching story about a troublemaker who doesn’t want anything from his life and is set to fight against the whole world.